 Follow the steps below to configure NAT:

-- (If you're using MDM in Desktop Central), NAT settings can be configured by navigating to NAT under Settings dropdown in the left pane.
+- (If you're using MDM in Endpoint Central), NAT settings can be configured by navigating to NAT under Settings dropdown in the left pane.

 - (If you're using MDM On-Premises) On the web console, select the Admin tab.